Aortic stenosis

 Causes include being born with a bicuspid aortic valve, and rheumatic fever; a normal valve may also harden over the decades due to calcification.
 A bicuspid aortic valve affects about one to two percent of the population.
 As of 2014 rheumatic heart disease mostly occurs in the developing world.
 Risk factors are similar to those of coronary artery disease and include smoking, high blood pressure, high cholesterol, diabetes, and being male.
-The aortic valve usually has three leaflets and is located between the left ventricle of the heart, and the aorta.
+The aortic valve usually has three leaflets and is located between the left ventricle of the heart and the aorta.
 AS typically results in a heart murmur.
 Its severity can be divided into mild, moderate, severe, and very severe, distinguishable by ultrasound scan of the heart.

-Aortic stenosis is typically followed using repeated ultrasound scans.
+Aortic stenosis is typically followed up with repeated ultrasound scans.
 Once it has become severe, treatment primarily involves valve replacement surgery, with transcatheter aortic valve replacement (TAVR) being an option in some who are at high risk from surgery.
 Valves may either be mechanical or bioprosthetic, with each having risks and benefits.
 Another less invasive procedure, balloon aortic valvuloplasty (BAV), may result in benefit, but for only a few months.
 Complications such as heart failure may be treated in the same way as in those with mild to moderate AS.
-In those with severe disease a number of medications should be avoided, including ACE inhibitors, nitroglycerin, and some beta blockers.
+In those with severe disease several medications should be avoided, including ACE inhibitors, nitroglycerin, and some beta blockers.
 Nitroprusside or phenylephrine may be used in those with decompensated heart failure depending on the blood pressure.

 Aortic stenosis is the most common valvular heart disease in the developed world.
 It affects about 2% of people who are over 65 years of age.
 Estimated rates were not known in most of the developing world as of 2014.
 In those who have symptoms, without repair the chance of death at five years is about 50% and at 10 years is about 90%.
 Aortic stenosis was first described by French physician Lazare Rivière in 1663.

 Signs and symptoms

 Symptoms related to aortic stenosis depend on the degree of stenosis.
 Most people with mild to moderate aortic stenosis do not have symptoms.
-Symptoms usually present in individuals with severe aortic stenosis, though they may also occur in those with mild to moderate aortic stenosis.
+Symptoms are usually present in individuals with severe aortic stenosis, though they may also occur in those with mild to moderate aortic stenosis.
 The three main symptoms of aortic stenosis are loss of consciousness, anginal chest pain and shortness of breath with activity or other symptoms of heart failure such as shortness of breath while lying flat, episodes of shortness of breath at night, or swollen legs and feet.
 It may also be accompanied by the characteristic "Dresden china" appearance of pallor with a light flush.